Frequently Asked Questions

 Cost Segregation Studies

-A cost segregation study is like a detailed analysis of your property's components.
-Instead of depreciating the entire building over a long period (27.5 or 39 years), we reclassify its components – such as carpeting, fixtures, and landscaping – that can be depreciated over much shorter periods (5, 7, or 15 years).
-This strategic reclassification accelerates your depreciation deductions, significantly reducing your current tax liability and improving cash flow.
+A cost segregation study is a detailed analysis of a property that separates the building into its different components for tax purposes.
+Instead of depreciating the entire property over 27.5 or 39 years, we identify items such as carpeting, fixtures, cabinetry, and some exterior improvements that can be depreciated over much shorter periods, such as 5, 7, or 15 years.

-No, it's absolutely not too late.
-The IRS allows you to perform a 'look-back' study on properties acquired or improved in previous years.
-We can help you 'catch up' on all the missed depreciation in a single year, often resulting in a substantial tax deduction, all without needing to amend prior returns.
+No, it is not too late.
+The IRS allows you to perform a look-back cost segregation study on properties acquired or improved in prior years.
+In many cases, you can “catch up” on all of the missed depreciation in a single year by filing a change in accounting method, without needing to amend prior returns.